ICMOL/PineBioML/README.md

 ![image](./images/workflow/auto_selection_workflow.png)

-# System Requirement
+# System Requirements
    1. Python 3.9+
    2. Dependencies listed in requirements.txt are required.

+# Installation
-### Python Installation
+   ### Install Python
-    If you already have python >= 3.9 installed in your PC, then skip to next step *Powershell and Python*.
+   Please skip to the next step *Powershell and Python*, if you have python 3.9+ installed in your PC.

     Please follow microsoft's tutorial to install python:
     https://learn.microsoft.com/en-us/windows/python/beginners